igwgames/nes-starter-kit/repo_docs/new_release.md

 ## Potential Improvements

 - This process could very well be automated - especially the building of the modules.
+- The branch thing is annoying and repetitive, but also dangerous.
+Can we automate without taking away control?